meriemsmt/wasteTwin/README.md

   - Provides functions for setting text (with/without refresh), changing background color, and creating custom characters.

 ## 2. Digital Twin Folder

+This folder needs to be imported in GoDot